 The main factor when dealing with any grading company is the final sale price.

-- Grading winner: PSA – You can’t argue with the best in the business, but they’re too expensive for grading normal cards.
+- Grading winner: PSA – You can’t argue with the best in the business, but they’re pretty expensive for grading cheaper cards.

 - Grading Pricing winner: SGC – The most affordable overall, without many compromises.